ExcelFunctions.net Logo

 Further Excel Array Formula Examples

-For a further examples of an Excel Array Formula, see the examples in the following pages :
+For a further examples of an Excel Array Formula, see the examples in the Excel Frequency Function or the Excel Trend Function pages.

-If you want to learn more about Excel Array Formulas, there is a more in-depth explanation, with further examples, on the Microsoft Office Website (link opens in a new window).
+If you want to learn more about Excel Array Formulas, there is an in-depth guide with further examples on the Microsoft Office Website.